bartk97/NYC-Taxi-Anomaly-Detection/README.md

 # Anomaly Detection in Time Series with Autoencoder
 *Final Project for the 'Machine Learning and Deep Learning' Course at AGH Doctoral School*

+My scientific field is mathematical statistics, and more precisely the analysis of non-stationary series and resampling methods for them.
+My research problem is not related to ML and DL, and I chose this subject to learn DL methods for time series.

 ## Dataset
 ```nyc_taxi.csv``` - Number of NYC taxi passengers, where the five anomalies occur during
 * [NYC Marathon](https://en.wikipedia.org/wiki/2014_New_York_City_Marathon) (02.11.2014)